Explore an alternative analytical approach to tackle site selection decision-making based on advanced statistical techniques for retailers.

 One of the most impactful applications of spatial data and analytics is in the area of retail site selection.
-Retailers continue to evaluate their network of brick-and-mortar assets to be better aligned with their consumers' changing buying behaviors, by opening new stores, testing innovative new formats and reviewing their existing location footprint.
+Retailers continue to evaluate their network of brick-and-mortar assets to be better aligned with their consumers' changing buying behaviors by opening new stores testing innovative new formats and reviewing their existing location footprint.

-In previous blog posts, we have showcased how retailers can find optimal locations for their stores using a collection of analytical procedures available in our Analytics Toolbox for BigQuery.
-These procedures solve the revenue prediction and whitespace analysis use cases, ubiquitous in site planning approaches, by letting CARTO users build predictive models, natively in BigQuery, that approximate the revenue a store in a given location will yield.
+In previous blog posts we have showcased how retailers can find optimal locations for their stores using a collection of analytical procedures available in our Analytics Toolbox for BigQuery.
+These procedures solve the revenue prediction and whitespace analysis use cases ubiquitous in site planning approaches by letting CARTO users build predictive models natively in BigQuery that approximate the revenue a store in a given location will yield.

-However, predictive model building is not always the right approach.
-It requires having enough data points for model training, which is often not the case for smaller retailers or for geographical areas where a retailer has just started their expansion.
+However predictive model building is not always the right approach.
+It requires having enough data points for model training which is often not the case for smaller retailers or for geographical areas where a retailer has just started their expansion.

-In this post, we will present an alternative analytical approach to tackle site selection decision-making based on advanced statistical techniques that can be applied in scenarios where predictive models are not the most suitable solution.
+In this post we will present an alternative analytical approach to tackle site selection decision-making based on advanced statistical techniques that can be applied in scenarios where predictive models are not the most suitable solution.

-Next, we are going to identify the priority areas of opportunity for Hy-Vee as those areas with a high level of commercial activity, where preferably competitors are still not present.
-For that, we are going to make use of the COMMERCIAL_HOTSPOTS procedure of the Analytics Toolbox, a component of the recently launched Retail domain-specific module.
+Next we are going to identify the priority areas of opportunity for Hy-Vee as those areas with a high level of commercial activity where preferably competitors are still not present.
+For that we are going to make use of the COMMERCIAL_HOTSPOTS procedure of the Analytics Toolbox a component of the recently launched Retail domain-specific module.

 Finding these potential areas of expansion is as easy as running the following query.
 Please note we are specifying a very low p-value threshold to keep only those cells of very high statistical significance.

-The result of this analysis can be visualized on the following maps, where the hotspot areas are represented with a pink outline in the context of the total population (left) and number of POIs (right).
-Existing stores are represented in red, while competitors in yellow.
+The result of this analysis can be visualized on the following maps where the hotspot areas are represented with a pink outline in the context of the total population (left) and number of POIs (right).
+Existing stores are represented in red while competitors in yellow.
 We have filtered the result of the procedure further to discard those cells with a combined_gi below the 15% percentile.
 As we can observe there are three defined areas where neither Hy-Vee stores nor its competitors are present and another three areas where there is only one competitor present.
 These areas could be potential expansion opportunities for the Hy-Vee chain.

 This procedure is now available to CARTO users as part of the Analytics Toolbox for BigQuery.
 They can be run directly from the BigQuery console or from your SQL or Python Notebooks using the BigQuery client.

-With the addition of this new procedure to the Analytics Toolbox, we continue to open up advanced spatial analytics in the cloud for both retailers and the CPG brands they distribute.
-Look out for further announcements on the new functions we are working on, as we continue to expand the availability of analytical features.
-If you’d like to discuss your own retail business challenges with us, or see the CARTO platform in action, then contact our location intelligence experts for a demonstration.
+With the addition of this new procedure to the Analytics Toolbox we continue to open up advanced spatial analytics in the cloud for both retailers and the CPG brands they distribute.
+Look out for further announcements on the new functions we are working on as we continue to expand the availability of analytical features.
+If you’d like to discuss your own retail business challenges with us or see the CARTO platform in action then contact our location intelligence experts for a demonstration.
 You can also try CARTO for yourself - sign up for our Free 14-Day Trial today.